JJNod88/jjn-pp2-tbc/README.md

 * Designed to be simple and engaging, users will know instantly what the sites intention is, and can navigate around the site with ease.
     * A basic but effective design, with content displayed on one page, and functions to show and hide additional content
     * Evident background picture that sets the scene, with an evident large title
-    * A consistent Header with a Home and audio buttion, accessible at all times for each user
+    * A consistent Header with a Home and audio button, accessible at all times for each user

 ### Page specific
 * One page site, with a clear image and title instantly telling the user the intention of the site
 * Background is transparent, ensuring all content displayed is easy to use, readable and accessible.
 * Navigation elements in the header accessible at all times, which are fixed with a high index.
-* The site is strucutred appropriately, with a rules section followed by the games essential components with a results and score section
+* The site is structured appropriately, with a rules section followed by the games essential components with a results and score section
 * Color coded buttons that correlates the rules and information content.
 * Consistent coloring for button hovers, and content.
 * Responsive design for all screen sizes and devices

 # UX
 ## 1. Strategy Plane
-* My startegy Plane has been explained in detail in my Values section [here](#Value)
+* My strategy Plane has been explained in detail in my Values section [here](#Value)
-* Wireframes were used for the basic designs and overview of funcitonality.
-It was designed to be easily identifyable with the use of apropriate background images, titles and icons.
-To be enjoyable, intuitive with a competetive edge.
+* Wireframes were used for the basic designs and overview of functionality.
+It was designed to be easily identifiable with the use of appropriate background images, titles and icons.
+To be enjoyable, intuitive with a competitive edge.

 ## 2. Scope Plane
 * The Scope plane includes the features needed to provide content, material, access and functionality for Users.